 The FDA Re-opening Checklist can be found here.

-Information for adjusting seating plans can be found here.
+Information and diagrams for adjusting seating plans for physical distancing can be found here.

 Restaurants already holding a liquor license need only advise the Liquor Commission, via email to firstname.lastname@example.org, that they will be applying that license to their outdoor extensions.
 For FAQs and additional information, click here.